infiniflow/infinity/docs/references/pysdk_api_reference.md

 - **index_type**: `IndexType`, *Required*
   Index type.
 You may want to import `infinity.index` to set `IndexType`: `from infinity.index import IndexType`
   - `Hnsw`: An HNSW index.
-  - `EMVB`: An EMVB index.
-Works with tensors only.
   - `FullText`: A full-text index.
   - `Secondary`: A secondary index.
 Works with structured data only.
   - `BMP`: A Block-Max Pruning index.
 Works with sparse vectors only.